Christopher Rave

-Christopher Rave (20 February 1881 – 13 January 1933) was a German painting artist, explorer of polar regions and professor.
+Christopher Rave (20 February 1881 – 13 January 1933) was a German painter, explorer of polar regions and professor.

-Life
+Career

-Rave was a popular painter of naval art living in Hamburg.
-Between 1900 and 1909 he created about 300 paintings about 8,000 years of navigation.
-1911 they were exhibited in Hamburg and sold in particular.
+Rave was a painter of marine art living in Hamburg.
+Between 1900 and 1909, he created about 300 paintings about 8,000 years of navigation.
+In 1911, they were exhibited in Hamburg and sold in particular.
 The paintings were reproduced as postcards by two publishers, one from Hamburg, the other one from the Netherlands.

-In 1910 he experienced the accident of German tall ship Preußen as a passenger, running aground close to Dover.
+In 1910, he experienced the accident of the German tall ship Preußen as a passenger, running aground close to Dover.

-In 1912 he was member of German exploration voyage to Spitsbergen.
+In 1912, he was a member of the German exploration voyage to Spitsbergen.
 His task was documentation by photographs and paintings.
-The voyage under the command of Herbert Schröder-Stranz and Alfred Ritscher as captain of the ship Herzog Ernst failed, and just seven out of 15 crew survived.
-In 1913 Rave published his experiences Tagebuch von der verunglückten Expedition Schröder-Stranz: mit Federzeichnungen vom Verfasser (Diary of the failed expedition of Schröder-Stranz).
+The voyage, under the command of Herbert Schröder-Stranz and Alfred Ritscher as captain of the ship Herzog Ernst, failed, and just seven out of fifteen crew survived.
+In 1913, Rave published his experiences Tagebuch von der verunglückten Expedition Schröder-Stranz: mit Federzeichnungen vom Verfasser (Diary of the Failed Expedition of Schröder-Stranz).

+Death

-Having cancer of the throat and hardly able to talk Rave shot himself on January 13, 1933.
-His tomb, designed by his student Valentin Kraus from Munich, is in Hamburg Ohlsdorf graveyard.
+Having cancer of the throat and hardly able to talk, Rave shot himself on 13 January 1933.
+His tomb, designed by his student Valentin Kraus from Munich, is in the Hamburg Ohlsdorf Cemetery.